vanbroup/documents/tools/README.md

 - Review the requirement matrix, do we need to add more information.
 - Move TLS requirements from BR to TLS to ensure that they are not included in CS or SMIME requirements.
 - Define a LoA (OV/EV or something new) for in addition to the document type.
-- Ensure that files are processed before subdirectories (e.g., a file starting with 001, before a subdirectory with 001).
 - Create an option to create a CSV file with all requirements for all document types.